 Last January, the company was purchased out of bankruptcy by advertising startup iDyls, its website was relaunched, and a new editorial team, with an average age of just 26, was granted more freedom to shake things up.
-Last week, it announced the magazine would be back in print, available for purchase on newsstands this week throughout France.
+Last week, they announced the magazine would be back in print, available for purchase on newsstands this week throughout France.

 The move was surprising, not only because many print magazines are hanging on by a financial thread, but because the relaunched Têtu looks very different to how it once did.
 Its first cover features three normal-looking, diverse queer people, one of whom is transgender.
 And while the magazine's editors promise the magazine will still showcase plenty of skin, it has also expanded its coverage into new frontiers in queerness and social justice.

 The relaunch may be a sign of things to come for LGBTQ media around the world.
-American LGBTQ media, in particular, found itself in hot water last year after #gaymediasowhite began trending on Twitter, drawing attention to the covers of magazines like Out and the Advocate,which (like Têtu) tended to feature a preponderance of white and straight men.
+American LGBTQ media, in particular, found itself in hot water last year after #gaymediasowhite began trending on Twitter, drawing attention to the covers of magazines like Out and The Advocate,which (like Têtu) tended to feature a preponderance of white and straight men.

-"In France, there's no real link between gays, lesbians, and trans people," Adrien Naselli, Têtu's editor-in-chief, told me.
+"In France, there's no real link between gays, lesbians and trans people," Adrien Naselli, Têtu's editor in chief, told me.
 "The cover is a way to say, 'This is how it should be.'"

-Naselli said the relaunch served as part political statement, part business decision: In his eyes, young, politically engaged French people demand LGBTQ media that showcases diversity and social justice more than their older peers do.
+Naselli said the relaunch served as part political statement, part business decision: in his eyes, young, politically engaged French people demand LGBTQ media that showcases diversity and social justice more than their older peers do.